Vinegar and Honey

 “Trust me, we’ll get a better price here.
 Ah, here we are.”

 It had been left abandoned for thousands of years.
 Tommy could see where the years of weather had worn down the some of the stone.
-Now there was new life buzzing here.
+However now there was new life buzzing here.
 Far from being decrepit the building was serving man once more.
 Refurbishing it hadn’t taken much effort, it had been built to last forever.
 From the bright flags that now flapped above the walls Tommy realized that this was a Military establishment.

 The Elf didn’t see any of this.
 All he saw were the archaic words that were still etched in the rust proof ultrasteel main gate.
 He was not as immune to fear as he’d like the world to believe.
 He tore himself away from Maury’s grip so violently that he lost his balance.
 With his wrists still bound he was unable to catch himself and he fell to the dust.
 Tommy was shocked to see the sudden change.
 The Elf had turned into a wild animal.
 It took all three older brothers to bring their captive back under control.
 Even then it was an impressive struggle to drag him through the gates.